Telematics 101: What it is and Why it Matters

 1. Fleet utilisation

-2. Fleet maintenance
+2. Fleet maintenance and servicing

 Some organisations can apply for tax breaks if the vehicles spend time driving or operating on private roads.
 Australia taxes fuel automatically at the petrol pump.
 This tax is based on the assumption that you’re going to be using infrastructure such as roads and highways.